cosc2336-ds-alg/assg12/README.md

 When you are satisfied with your work on the `probe()` and `hash()` methods, you should be able to pass all of the tests for task 1 in our testing file.
-Once working, commit your changes for these two function, and push them to the `feedback` branch of your assignment repository.
+Once working, commit your changes for these two function, and push them to the `Feedback` pull request of your assignment repository.